 I decided to add sun-dried tomatoes because I love them and they pack a punch of flavor!

-I chopped up some Portobello Mushrooms and sauteed them up in some olive oil and a dash of red wine vinegar
+I chopped up some mushrooms and sauteed them up in some olive oil and a dash of red wine vinegar

-Because I already have too many dishes to wash, I added my brocolli-basil mixture and ricotta to the same saucepan I sauteed my mushrooms in
+Because I already have too many dishes to wash, I added my broccoli mixture and the tofu ricotta back to the same saucepan I sauteed my mushrooms in because…laziness!

 Mix it up.
 I know, it doesn’t look appetizing but you’ve got to trust me on this …it will taste like heaven later on!